 Where to stay in Bath

 Bath is the perfect destination for a top city break or a cheap family holiday.
-Pass the Keys can offer you a host of choices.
-There are cosy studio flats with gorgeous views for couples, to spacious homes for a family holiday.
+A Pass the Keys staycation can offer you a host of choices; from cosy studio flats with gorgeous views for couples, to spacious homes for a family holiday.
 There are also elegant Georgian Townhouses and delightful cottages.
 Many are centrally located and most provide free parking.